Design A Blueprint for Your Financial Success

 At BluePrint Investments and Tax Planning, we work with individuals, business owners, and charitable organizations looking to take control of their finances and start pursuing their goals.
 We operate under the assumption that every client is unique and because of this, we create portfolios that are strictly tailored to clients’ risk tolerances, amount of assets and both short and long term objectives.
 Our firm provides portfolio management designed to precisely fit each client’s needs, and we work closely with them beyond creating their investment strategies.
 Our mission is to help clients achieve their goals and retirement dreams through solutions individually tailored for them.

-Our firm specializes in custom quantified risk management of portfolios with a diligent reduction in costs.
+Our firm specializes in quantified risk management of portfolios with a diligent reduction in costs.
 Our clients can be confident that their portfolios are built expressly for them with vigilant efficiency.
-This also holds true for our retirement plan clients who use 401(k)s and benefit from tax savings with the industry's best kept secret of Cash Balance Plans.
+This also holds true for our retirement plan clients who use 401(k)s and benefit from tax savings with the industry's well kept secret of Cash Balance Plans.
 Explore our site to find out exactly how we can build you a more suitable portfolio at a lower expense and save you on taxes while doing so.

 Your Goals.
 Your Retirement.
 Your Solution.